preethamak/WEB3/README.md

 This is a blockchain-powered crowdfunding platform that allows creators to launch campaigns with transparency and empowers contributors with complete visibility over their contributions.

 🚀 Features
-->Seamless Campaign Management: Create and manage crowdfunding campaigns effortlessly.
-->Blockchain Transparency: Every transaction is secure and visible on the blockchain.
-->Decentralized Control: No middlemen, lower fees, and full user control.
-->User-Friendly Interface: Built with React for a smooth user experience.
+->Seamless Campaign Management: Create and manage crowdfunding campaigns effortlessly.\n ->Blockchain Transparency: Every transaction is secure and visible on the blockchain.\n ->Decentralized Control: No middlemen, lower fees, and full user control.\n ->User-Friendly Interface: Built with React for a smooth user experience.\n

 🛠️ Tech Stack
 ->Thirdweb SDK: For seamless blockchain integration and deployment.